cdnnnn/cdn/file.md

     const [saving, setSaving] = useState(false);
     const [copied, setCopied] = useState(false);

-    // prevSetSnapshot holds the keyword set from the PREVIOUS render of ChipGrid
-    // so only truly new chips get the pop animation const prevSetSnapshot = useRef<Set<string>>(new Set(keywords));
+    const prevSetSnapshot = useRef<Set<string>>(new Set(keywords));
     const draftKeywords = useMemo(() => draft.split('\n').map(k => k.trim()).filter(Boolean), [draft]);

-    // After each render, schedule an update of the snapshot so the *next*
-    // render can compare against what's currently visible useEffect(() => {
+    useEffect(() => {
         const id = setTimeout(() => { prevSetSnapshot.current = new Set(draftKeywords); }, 0);
         return () => clearTimeout(id);